The Thrilling Story of Egyptian Surrealism

 The Emergence of Egyptian Surrealism

 In a Cairo on the verge of World War II and under British colonial occupation by 140,000 troops, a rising Fascist ideology that debated values of democracy became a major preoccupation of artists and writers.
-“We find absurd, and deserving of total disdain, the religious, racist, and nationalist prejudices that make up the tyranny of certain individuals who, drunk on their own temporary omniscience, seek to subjugate the destiny of the work of art”, wrote 37 Egypt-based artists and writers in their 1938 manifesto Long Live Degenerate Art, marking a beginning of the Art et Liberté, an avant-garde movement that cannot be subsumed by the master narrative of Western Surrealism.
-Initially founded to protest the highly conservative annual Salon du Caire that classified artists according to nationality, the group rejected the conflation of art with national sentiment and the notion of art for art’s sake, dismissed the popular aesthetic currents, ranging from Symbolism to Naturalism, and became globally engaged in its defiance of Fascism, nationalism, and Colonialism.
-Aligning themselves with Breton and Leon Trotsky’s 1938 manifesto For an Independent Revolutionary Art, the group at the same time insisted that Egyptian Surrealism had native roots in folk tales and crafts as well as in Coptic religious art.
-Providing a restless generation of artists, intellectuals and political activists with a heterogeneous platform for cultural and political reform, Art et Liberté evolved its own definition of Surrealism, believing that its fundamental mission was “social and moral revolution”.
+“We find absurd, and deserving of total disdain, the religious, racist, and nationalist prejudices that make up the tyranny of certain individuals who, drunk on their own temporary omniscience, seek to subjugate the destiny of the work of art”, wrote 37 Egypt-based artists and writers in their 1938 manifesto Long Live Degenerate Art, marking a beginning of the Art et Liberté, an avant-garde movement that cannot be subsumed by the master narrative of the Western Surrealists.
+Initially founded to protest the highly conservative annual Salon du Caire that classified artists according to nationality, they rejected the conflation of art with national sentiment and the notion of art for art’s sake, dismissed the popular aesthetic currents, ranging from Symbolism to Naturalism, and became globally engaged in its defiance of Fascism, nationalism, and Colonialism.
+Aligning themselves with Breton and Leon Trotsky’s 1938 manifesto For an Independent Revolutionary Art, they at the same time insisted that the movement had native roots in folk tales and crafts as well as in Coptic religious art.
+Providing a restless generation of creatives, intellectuals and political activists with a heterogeneous platform for cultural and political reform, Art et Liberté evolved its own definition of the movement, believing that its fundamental mission was “social and moral revolution”.

 The Subjective Realism

 A leading Art et Liberté theorist and painter, Ramsès Younan considered the work of Dalí and Magritte as too self-conscious, too calculated, and too limited in scope to allow for spontaneous imagination.
 He also considered automatic writing and drawing too self-involved and not geared enough towards collective empowerment and social awareness.
-With an idea to take Egyptian Surrealism beyond the work of their Western counterparts, the collective has developed a contemporary literary and pictorial language described as Subjective Realism.
+With an idea to take the movement beyond the work of their Western counterparts, the collective has developed a contemporary literary and pictorial language described as Subjective Realism.
 Both globally engaged and rooted in local artistic and political concerns, the style deliberately incorporated recognizable symbols into the imagination-driven work.
-Replete with references and symbols which go beyond the merely imaginative and dream-like, the work of Egyptian Surrealists majorly focused on issues of social inequality and economic exploitation.
+Replete with references and symbols which go beyond the merely imaginative and dream-like, their work majorly focused on issues of social inequality and economic exploitation.

 Commenting on Social Injustices